supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage-V2.md

 4. If prompted to stay signed in, you can click "No."

-5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.
+5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Cancel" to skip the tour.

 6. Click "Next" from the bottom right corner to embark on your Lab journey!